Shalin1204/App_helpdesk/README.md

 -Database integration for storing complaints, user details, and resolution history.

-Technologies Used
-Layer	Technology
-Frontend	HTML, CSS
-Backend	Java (Servlets / JDBC)
-Database	MySQL
-Server	Apache Tomcat
-IDE / Tools	VS Code, Git, GitHub

-System Workflow
+𝐒𝐲𝐬𝐭𝐞𝐦 𝐖𝐨𝐫𝐤𝐟𝐥𝐨𝐰

-A student logs in and submits a complaint through the web form.
+1)A student logs in and submits a complaint through the web form.

-The system stores the complaint details in the database.
+2)The system stores the complaint details in the database.

-The complaint is automatically routed to the designated in-charge.
+3)The complaint is automatically routed to the designated in-charge.

-The in-charge reviews and updates the status of the complaint.
+4)The in-charge reviews and updates the status of the complaint.

-The student can track the progress and resolution status in real time.
+5)The student can track the progress and resolution status in real time.

-Future Enhancements

-Integration with Cloud-based database

-Email or SMS notifications for complaint updates

-Admin dashboard for analytics and reports

-Mobile-friendly responsive interface